piaoboW/elastic-MSM/MSM Algorithm Optimization_the Pippenger algorithm Based on Preprocessing Technique.md

 ## 1. Introduction
 Currently, most of the computational overhead in ZKP systems comes from local computation.
 Furthermore, the succinctness of proof systems typically requires verification time to be sublinear (or even logarithmic), which means the Prover incurs a significant time cost in generating proofs.
 As a result, modern zk-SNARK protocols often see a scenario where the Verifier can verify a proof in just one second, but the Prover may need a much longer time to generate the proof.

-Looking at the construction of ZKP systems, we can see that hardware costs primarily concentrate on MSM, NTT, and arithmetic hashing.
+When examining the architecture of ZKP systems, we observe that hardware costs are predominantly driven by operations involving multi-scalar multiplication (MSM), number-theoretic transform (NTT), and arithmetic hashing.

 **MSM:** There are many ways to optimize MSM.
 For large-scale MSM, algorithms like Pippenger can be used to reduce computational complexity (originally linear, it can be reduced to $O(n/log_n))$.
 Alternatively, using special points or curves can reduce the computational cost of each field operation.